alibaba/arthas/en/_sources/quick-start.md.txt

 ```

 * The user to run this command *MUST* have the same privilege as the owner of the target process, as a simple example you can try the following command if the target process is managed by user `admin`: `sudo su admin && java -jar arthas-boot.jar` or `sudo -u admin -EH java -jar arthas-boot.jar`
-* .If you cannot be able to attach to the target process, please check the logs under `~/logs/arthas` for troubleshooting.
+* If you cannot be able to attach to the target process, please check the logs under `~/logs/arthas` for troubleshooting.
 * `java -jar arthas-boot.jar -h` print usage.

 Select the target Java process to attach: